 Bio

-Megan Jeanette Myers, Interim Associate Dean, is Professor and Chair in the Department of World Languages and Cultures.
-She has co-directed the Languages and Cultures for Professions program since 2019, directs study abroad programs in Latin America and the Caribbean, and was a Fulbright Scholar to the Dominican Republic in 2021-2022.
+Megan Jeanette Myers is Professor and Chair in the Department of World Languages and Cultures.
+Myers co-directs the Languages and Cultures for Professions (LCP) program, directs study abroad programs in Latin America and the Caribbean, and was a Fulbright Scholar to the Dominican Republic in 2021-2022.

 Myers attended Middlebury College in Vermont where she received a B.A. in Spanish with minors in Portuguese and Secondary Education and later attended Vanderbilt University where she completed her M.A. and Ph.D. in Hispanic Literature.
-Myers is the author of two books of literary criticism, Mapping Hispaniola: Third Space in Dominican and Haitian Literature (2019) and Neighbor-Homes: Julia Alvarez and Edwidge Danticat Write the Island and the Diaspora (2025).
-She is also the co-editor of The Border of Lights Reader: Bearing Witness to Genocide in the Dominican Republic (2021), recipient of the Haiti-Dominican Republic Section LASA Anthology Prize.
-Myers’ primary area of research is Caribbean literature with secondary areas of interest in Community Engagement and Languages for Specific Purposes.
+Myers is the author of two books of literary criticism, Mapping Hispaniola: Third Space in Dominican and Haitian Literature (2019) and Neighbor-Homes: Julia Alvarez and Edwidge Danticat Write Hispaniola and the Diaspora (2025).

 Contact for questions about: